What is Prostate Cancer?

 Prostate cancer is a malignancy of the prostate gland, a structure that rests below the bladder in the male urinary tract.
 Patients are often asymptomatic early in the disease but may eventually develop urinary symptoms such as urinary frequency, trouble passing urine, and blood urine the urine.
 The cancer often spreads to the spine; therefore, patients can develop back pain as well.
 Risk factors for the cancer include advanced age, family history, and black race.

-Most patients with prostate cancer do not die from the cancer itself – rather most individuals die of other causes and happen to have coexisting prostate cancer.
+Most patients do not die from the cancer itself – rather most individuals die of other causes and happen to have coexisting prostate cancer.
 The United States Preventative Task Force does not recommend for or against prostate cancer screening and suggests that the decision be based on a discussion between the doctor and patient.
-Due to the importance of this condition, it is critical that patients understand its causes, symptoms, and treatment.
-By the end of this article, you will have the answers to these essential questions:

 Prostate cancer is a malignancy of the prostate gland.
 In general, cancer is considered a problem with uncontrolled cell division.
 Cancer cells do not respond to normal regulatory signals that slow or stop cellular division in healthy cells and tissues.
 Uncontrolled cellular expansion can eventually result in metastatic disease – spread of the cancer to other tissues and organs.
 In fact, prostate cancer tends to initially spread to regional lymph nodes followed by the spine.

-The most important risk factor for the development of prostate cancer is advanced age (age >40).
-Other risk factors typically include family history also African American men tend to develop prostate cancer at a younger age and usually have a more aggressive form of the disease.
+The most important risk factor is advanced age (age >40).
+Other risk factors typically include family history also African American men tend to develop this cancer at a younger age and usually have a more aggressive form of the disease.

 Prostate cancer is common in the United States – primary care doctors frequently screen for the disease using a blood test called prostate specific antigen (PSA).
 The condition often requires referral to a urologist.
 Occasionally, the condition requires involvement of oncologists and radiation oncologists.